 - Ring 000 in case of emergency.

-- Keep your group to a small and manageable size (4-8 people).
+- Keep your group to a small and manageable size (4 to 8 people).

 - Don’t place bolts, or alter rock surfaces in any way.